 FAX (202) 554-5603

 Mandated by section 5 of the Toxic Substances Control Act (TSCA), EPA's New Chemicals program helps manage the potential risk to human health and the environment from chemicals new to the marketplace.
 The program functions as a "gatekeeper" that can identify conditions, up to and including a ban on production, to be placed on the use of a new chemical before it is entered into commerce.
-Section 5 of TSCA requires anyone who plans to manufacture or import a new chemical substance for a non-exempt commercial purpose to provide EPA with notice before initiating the activity.
-This premanufacture notice, or PMN, must be submitted at least 90 days prior to the manufacture or import of the chemical.
+Section 5 of TSCA requires anyone who plans to manufacture (including import) a new chemical substance for a non-exempt commercial purpose to provide EPA with notice before initiating the activity.
+This premanufacture notice, or PMN, must be submitted at least 90 days prior to the manufacture of the chemical.

 This Web site provides information on how the PMN process works and on related programs, including the existing chemicals programs under TSCA and the Sustainable Futures Initiative, which shows companies how to use the new chemicals program's computer models to screen PMNs or exemption notices before they submit them to EPA.

 Find out more about various parts of the program:Before the PMN Process Starts

 - PMN Instruction Manual (PDF) (51 pp, 721K, about PDF)

 - Filing Exclusions/Exemptions